 }

-In this case it may be desirable to read the entire request directly into the object and avoid the extra nesting under the argument name p.
-This can be achieved by naming the input argument httpRequestBody.
+Often it is desirable to read the entire request directly into the object and avoid the extra nesting under the argument name p.
+This can be achieved by naming the input argument httpRequestBody, that is Create(httpRequestBody Person) (id int).
+The expected payload is now this:

 POST /persons HTTP/1.1